Guns recovered in Virginia shooting appear legally purchased, FBI Says

 House Majority Whip Steve Scalise, R-Louisiana, and three other people were wounded during the shooting Wednesday morning.

-Scalise, who is the third-ranking Republican in the House, was hit in the left hip and remains in critical condition, MedStar Washington Hospital Center said Wednesday night.
+Scalise, who is the third-ranking Republican in the House, was hit in the left hip.
+MedStar Washington Hospital Center said Thursday night that he underwent more surgery Thursday and had improved but was still listed in critical condition.

+"The Congressman will require additional operations, and will be in the hospital for some time," the hospital said.

 Related: Congressman Steve Scalise, Four Others Shot at Alexandria, Virginia, Baseball Field